 The NEXO comes in two different configurations, the base model dubbed Blue, as well as a more upscale Limited trim level.
-NEXO Blue models come standard with 17-inch alloy wheels, LED automatic headlights and daytime running lights, puddle lights, LED brake lights, heated mirrors with LED turn signal indicators and a hands-free liftgate.
-Inside, standard features include an 8-way, power adjustable driver's seat, a 6-way power adjustable passenger seat, heated front seats, leatherette seating surfaces, a 12.3-inch touchscreen, Android auto and Apple CarPlay integration, Sirius XM Satellite radio, an USB input jack, power windows and door locks, Bluetooth controls located on the steering wheel and dual-zone automatic temperature controls.
+NEXO Blue models come standard with 17-inch alloy wheels, LED automatic headlights and daytime running lights, puddle lights, LED brake lights, and heated mirrors with LED turn signal indicators.
+Inside, standard features include an 8-way, power adjustable driver's seat, a 6-way power adjustable passenger seat, heated front seats, leatherette seating surfaces, a 12.3-inch touchscreen, Android auto and Apple CarPlay integration, Sirius XM Satellite radio, 3 USB jacks, power windows and door locks, Bluetooth controls located on the steering wheel and dual-zone automatic temperature controls.

-Standard safety features on the NEXO include driver, passenger, side impact and curtain airbags, stability control and traction control systems, a forward collision avoidance assist system, blind spot warning lights, a lane-keep assist system, a rearview monitor, automatic high beams and an automatic cruise control system that is capable of operating in stop and go traffic.
+Standard safety features on the NEXO include driver, passenger, side impact and curtain airbags, stability control and traction control systems, a forward collision avoidance assist system, blind spot warning lights, a lane-keep assist system, a rearview monitor, automatic high beams, front and rear parking sensors and an automatic cruise control system that is capable of operating in stop and go traffic.

 We've been hearing for decades that hydrogen fuel-cell cars would be the future, but it's never really happened.
 Sure, there have been some limited-run production cars like the Honda FCX, as well as lots of.
 But right now, and only if you live in California, there are just three hydrogen-powered cars you can buy: the , and .
 After spending a week with a Nexo I can safely say that it's the best of the bunch.
 And if you can make hydrogen life work for you, it's a fantastic all-around crossover to boot.